-Earlier in the Telecommunications traffic, Erlang article I described trunk number calculation for given call load.
-Novadays it's more common to have office PBX connected to external network via VOIP trunks instead of E1/T1 ones.
-VOIP trunks unlike E1/T1 have no fixed range of channels, instead you telecommunications provider must dedicate some network bandwidth to transmit VOIP load.
+Earlier in the Telecommunications traffic, Erlang article, I described trunk number calculation for given call load.
+Nowadays, it's more common to have office PBX connected to an external network via VOIP trunks instead of E1/T1 ones.
+Unlike E1/T1, VOIP trunks have no fixed range of channels; instead, your telecommunications provider must dedicate some network bandwidth to transmit VOIP load.

-The following calculator estimates the bandwidth required to handle given number of calls with given audio codec.
+The following calculator estimates the bandwidth required to handle a given number of calls with a given audio codec.
 You may find calculation details just below the calculator.

-VOIP traffic bandwidth includes useful audo data payload and protocol stack overhead (RTP, UDP, IP, and network L2, L1 overhead).
+VOIP traffic bandwidth includes useful audio data payload and protocol stack overhead (RTP, UDP, IP, and network L2, L1 overhead).
 Our calculator gives bandwidth value in kilobits per second (Kbps).